Landwind X8: Specifications

 At launch, the Landwind X8 is powered by a common-rail turbo diesel sourced from VM Motori from Italy, developing 140HP and 350Nm of torque and a 2.4-liter 4-cylinder gasoline engine sourced from Mitsubishi, developing 150HP.
 The engines meet the China IV emission standard.

-As of 2012, an update introduced the Landwind X8 with a 2.0 liter petrol engine, a 2.4 liter petrol engine, and a 2.5 liter turbo petrol engine.
-A 2.0 liter turbo diesel engine was added in 2012 producing 140hp and 340nm.
+As of 2012, an update introduced the Landwind X8 with a 2.0-liter petrol engine, a 2.4-liter petrol engine, and a 2.5-liter turbo petrol engine.
+A 2.0-liter turbo diesel engine was added in 2012 producing 140hp and 340nm.
 The Landwind X8 has a 6-speed automatic gearbox and is working on an 8-speed automatic gearbox for the X8.

-As of 2018, there are 8 variants of Landwind X8 available, with 2 engine options including the 1.8-litre turbo engine and 2.0-litre turbo engine, with both engines mated to a manual transmission.
+As of 2018, there are 8 variants of Landwind X8 available, with 2 engine options including the 1.8-liter turbo engine and 2.0-liter turbo engine, with both engines mated to a manual transmission.
 The maximum engine power is 130.0kW, maximum horsepower is 177PS, and maximum torque is 320.0N·m.